Virtuoel/Pehkui/README.md

 <details open>
 <summary>Show/Hide Dependency Configuration Information</summary><table width=100%><td>

-Now that a Maven repository is specified, add `pehkui_version=x.y.z-w` to your `gradle.properties`, replacing `x.y.z-w` with one </br>of the available version strings from the [list of release tags](../../tags).
+Now that a Maven repository is specified, add `pehkui_version=x.y.z-w` to your `gradle.properties`,</br>replacing `x.y.z-w` with one of the available version strings from the [list of release tags](../../tags).

-Lastly, in your `build.gradle`'s `dependencies` block, add the corresponding line from below depending on your mod loader:
+Lastly, in your `build.gradle`'s `dependencies` block, add the corresponding line from below</br>depending on your mod loader:

 #### Developing for Fabric with Loom